ibm-cloud-docs/openwhisk/openwhisk_annotations.md

 - `final`: Applies only to an Action.
 It makes all of the Action parameters that are already defined immutable.
 A parameter of an Action that carries the annotation cannot be overridden by invoke-time parameters once the parameters value is defined through its enclosing package or the Action definition.
 - `raw-http`: Applies only to an Action in the presence of a `web-export` annotation.
 If present, the HTTP request query and body parameters are passed to the Action as reserved properties.
 - `web-custom-options`: When set, this annotation enables a web action to respond to OPTIONS requests with customized headers, otherwise a [default CORS response](openwhisk_webactions.html#options-requests) applies.
-- `require-whisk-auth`: Applies onto to an Action.
-If an Action carries the `web-export` annotation, and this annotation is also `true`, the route is only accessible to an authenticated subject.
-It is important to note that the _owner_ of the web Action incurs the cost of running them in the system.
-In other words, the _owner_ of the Action also owns the activations record.
+- `require-whisk-auth`: This annotation protects the Web action so that it is only invoked by requests that provide appropriate authentication credentials.
+When set to a boolean value, it controls whether or not the request's Basic Authentication value (i.e. Whisk auth key) will be authenticated.
+A value of `true` authenticates the credentials, and a value of `false` invokes the Action without any authentication.
+When set to a number or a string, this value must match the request's `X-Require-Whisk-Auth` header value.
+In both cases, it is important to note that the _owner_ of the Web action incurs the cost of running them in the system (i.e., the _owner_ of the Action also owns the activations record).

 ## Annotations specific to activations